na-na-hi/renget/archive/how2playba.md

 Once you have used up an entire ticket (3 clears), you are able to sweep your remaining tickets.

 It's not worth it to hyperinvest into someone for just the exercise.
 Just take the L, do a lower difficulty, and move on.

+If you're feeling lazy you can auto stage 2/3.

 Look at the [shop section](https://rentry.org/how2playba#shop) if you want details on what to buy.